breqdev/breq.dev/projects/outshine.md

 <Tweet id="1476122496319606787" />

 As such, I switched to a native app.
 I built it in React Native, because I already had some familiarity with React.

+## Redesign

+Tragically, this first revision of the choker was left slightly trampled after I went a little too hard in a [food house](https://twitter.com/fo0dhouse) moshpit.
+I was able to quickly repair the broken solder joints, and the LED strip was barely damaged (somehow only the red channel of the last pixel was broken), but I still realized that I needed to rethink the design.

 # Technical Description